Housing and General Information

 One of the very first questions that I am asked is what is the best cage for my Parrotlet?
 Although there are many different brands and configurations, I would always say that the bigger the better!
 A friend of mine once told me, " You could live in a closet, but would you want to?"

-Regardless of what cage you choose, careful consideration should be given regarding the width of the bars.
+* Regarding the width of the bars.
 They should be spaced approximately 1/2" apart.

 WHAT TYPE OF LIGHTING DO PARROTLETS REQUIRE?